 The Centre moved to City University, London, in 2003 and John became the UK's only Professor of Psychometrics.
 At the time psychometric testing was:

 - becoming increasingly important in education, industry and the health sector throughout the world;

 - experiencing significant new challenges as an academic and applied discipline.

 The Centre's relocation to Cambridge in November 2005 offered huge opportunities to develop our work through the international links, expertise and research capabilities of the University of Cambridge.
 Although 800 years old in 2009, Cambridge remains one of the leading universities in the world.
 It has an international reputation keeping it at the forefront of scientific development.

 Between 2008 and 2013 The Psychometrics Centre was based in the Mond Building, part of the Old Cavendish Laboratory, itself the site of the World's first Psychometric Laboratory in 1886-89.
-In 2010 it was awarded the status of Strategic Research Network within the University of Cambridge.
-In March 2016, The Psychometrics Centre moved to the University of Cambridge Judge Business School in Trumpington Street, Cambridge, to provide the core expertise of a newly established Computational Behavioural Science Unit within the Judge, and to support its Executive Education programme.
+In 2010 it became a Strategic Research Network within the University of Cambridge and in March 2016 relocated to the Cambridge Judge Business School in Trumpington Street, Cambridge.